Weber-Hsu/AndbotSecuritySensing/README.md

 * **Preheat time: 24hr**
 * **This sensor is pretty sensitive to temperature and humidity.**
 * Sensor calibration procedure (written in the code already):
 	1. Before running Calibration:

-		**It must be placed in anywhere with clean air.**
-		Tune RL to 5k ohm, which is adjustable resistance on the sensor.
+	It must be placed in anywhere with clean air.Tune RL to 5k ohm, which is adjustable resistance on the sensor.

 	2. Calibrating sensor resistance Ro in clean air:
 	 	Pre-defined factor: Ro Clean Air factor
 		(Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.)